Eye emergencies

 Can I be seen at your practice for this “urgent attention”?

-Optometrists don't routinely provide an emergency service, but we do always try and see patients with urgent problems when we can.
-There are two difficulties with this: first, some problems (e.g., floaters or flashes) require quite a detailed and lengthy investigation, involving drops.
+Optometrists don't routinely provide an emergency service, but whenever possible we try to see patients with urgent problems.
+There are two difficulties with this: first, some problems (e.g., floaters or flashes) require quite a detailed investigation, involving drops.
 Also, quite often these emergency cases end up needing referral to the hospital, so if we ask someone to come back for an appointment with us at the end of the day's clinic then this could cause an extra delay.

-But we also appreciate that we are local to our patients and many patients have said that they would much rather come to practice so that we can tell them whether they need to go to hospital.
-So, if you telephone our practice with one of the problems outlined in this document then we will try and offer you an appointment that day if one of our optometrists is available.
-If we are fully booked then we will recommend you to go to hospital, as summarised below.
+We appreciate that often our patients would much rather come to practice so that we can tell them whether they need to go to hospital.
+If you telephone our practice with one of the problems outlined above, we will try to offer you an appointment that day if one of our optometrists is available.
+If we are fully booked, we will recommend you to go to a hospital, as summarised below.
 Also, if your condition is worsening then it is better to go directly to the hospital.

 Will I have to pay a fee?

 The standard contract that community optometrists in England have with the NHS is very limited.
-It only covers one item of service, the standard NHS “sight test”, which was defined in legislation dating back nearly 50 years.
+It only covers one item of service, the standard NHS “sight test”, which was defined in legislation 50 years ago.
 Optometrists’ NHS contract makes no mention of emergency appointments and a full investigation of the conditions outlined in this document usually requires a private appointment.
-Some areas of the country have schemes where the NHS does pay optometrists a special fee for these detailed investigations.
-We have been involved in such a scheme in Essex and four of our five optometrists participate in this scheme (they are called Optometrists with Special Interest, or OpSIs).
-If you telephone our reception for an emergency appointment then they will advise whether your problem is appropriate for an OpSI appointment.
-If not, then our usual private eye examination fees will be charged for these appointments, as detailed on the Eyecare page of this website.
+Some areas of the country have “enhanced service optometrist (ESO)” schemes where the NHS pays optometrists a special fee for these detailed investigations.
+We participate in two ESO schemes in Essex and, depending on the location of your GP’s surgery, you may be eligible for an appointment funded in this way.
+If you telephone our reception for an emergency appointment, they will advise whether your problem is appropriate for an ESO appointment.
+If not, our usual private eye examination fees will be charged for these appointments, as detailed on the Eyecare page of this website.

 Where else can I go for “urgent attention”?